 The Financial Conduct Authority (FCA) is a financial services regulator.

-It requires us, James Hay Partnership, to give you this important information to help you to decide whether the James Hay Private Client SIPP (Private Client SIPP) is right for you.
+It requires us, James Hay Partnership, to give you this important information to help you to decide whether our iSIPP is right for you.
 You should read this document carefully so that you understand what you are buying, and then keep it safe for future reference.